Point72/csp/docs/wiki/how-tos/Use-Statistical-Nodes.md

 ## Working with a basket of time series

 There are two ways that users can run stats function on a listbasket of time series.
 If the data in the time series ticks together (or *relatively* together) then users can convert their listbasket data into a NumPy array time series using the `list_to_numpy` node, run the calculations they want, and then convert back to a listbasket using the `numpy_to_list` node.
 Since NumPy arrays only require one node per computation, whereas a list of `N` time series will require `N` nodes, this method is highly efficient even for small graphs.
 Below is a diagram of the workflow for a listbasket with 2 elements.

 **A sum over a listbasket with 2 elements**
 ![437687654](https://github.com/Point72/csp/assets/3105306/0e12b9ff-9461-497c-895d-3b1c33669235)

 If the data does not tick (or is sampled) at the same time or the computations are fundamentally different in nature (i.e. different intervals), then the NumPy method will not provide the desired functionality.
-Instead, if users wish to store all their individual time series in a listbasket, then they must use single input stats with standard csp listbasket syntax.
+Instead, if users wish to store all their individual time series in a listbasket, then they must use single input stats with standard CSP listbasket syntax.
 This method is significantly slower than using NumPy arrays, since the graphs must be much larger.
 However, depending on your use case, this may be unavoidable.
 If possible, it is highly recommended that you consider transformations to your data that allow it to be stored in NumPy arrays, such as sampling at given intervals.